-This credit card also has a sweet bonus: you can get $20 cash back each school year your GPA is 3.0 or higher for up to the next 5 years.
+This credit card also has a sweet bonus: you can get a $20 statement credit each school year your GPA is 3.0 or higher for up to the next 5 years.
 This is a nice feature to reward what really matters in college — getting good grades and graduating.

 And, yes — there is cash back.

 Discover invented the concept of cash back in the 1980s, and they are regularly generous with the rewards that they offer.
-On this card, you can earn 5% cash back in rotating categories each quarter like Amazon.com, restaurants, ground transportation and more, up to the quarterly maximum each time you activate.
-Plus, unlimited 1% cash back on all other purchases.
+On this card, you can earn 5% cash back on everyday purchases at different places each quarter like grocery stores, restaurants, gas stations, select rideshares and online shopping, up to the quarterly maximum when you activate.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.